nighttime chocolate treat + other sleep aids

 - spring salmon and strawberry salad from my blog

 - a bedtime smoothie for better sleep from hello glow

-sometimes, even with a nighttime routine and nighttime snack, you still find yourself tossing and turning. that's when it's time to step it up a bit. there are a variety of natural sleep pills to help you get better sleep; healy sleep is one brand that I tried and loved.
+That's when it's time to step it up a bit.
+There are a variety of natural sleep pills to help you get better sleep; healy sleep is one brand that I tried and loved.

 They're sleep pills uniquely designed for you and made from herbs — the pills are gluten free and formulated in non-gelatin capsules (yes, you'd be surprised how many pills aren't); if you're curious about the list of ingredients, check it out here.